Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Repeat reminder**
 :lit: &ePlease pick up the crate to continue.

+**Failure (world crate missing items)**
+:danger: &eYou removed a required item from the crate.
+Please put it back: &6{items}&e.

+**Failure (inventory crate missing items)**
+:danger: &eThe crate you picked up is missing required items: &6{items}&e.
+Place it down and put them back.

+**Failure**
+:danger: &eWe didn't detect the crate in your inventory.
+Place it back down and try again.

+**Failure reminder**
+:danger: &eStill no crate detected in your inventory.
+Place it back down and pick it up again once it's correctly filled.

 **Completion**
 &a:check_mark: You have picked up the crate successfully!
 Crates can be kept in your inventory, and can also be placed in vehicles.
 If the vehicle is locked, the crate will remain safe inside.